How the 1% are preparing for the apocalypse

 Nuclear hardened homes

-Developer Larry Hall's Survival Condo in Kansas utilizes two abandoned Atlas missile silos built by the US Army Corps of Engineers to house warheads during the early 1960s.
+in Kansas utilizes two abandoned Atlas missile silos

 "Our clients are sold on the unique advantage of having a luxury second home that also happens to be a nuclear hardened bunker," says Hall, who is already starting work on a second Survival Condo in another silo on site.